Tan5dev/AstroTab/README.md

-# 🌌 AstroTab
+AstroTab

 AstroTab is a simple space themed New Tab page that I made for my browser.

-I wanted to make a new tab that looks cool but is also useful for doing normal things like searching, checking weather, making notes and using a timer.

-## 🚀 What can AstroTab do?

-AstroTab has:

-* 🕐 A real time clock
-* 🔍 Search bar
-* 🌌 Moving stars in the background
-* 🌤️ Weather information
-* 📍 Location information
-* 🚀 Space / orbital information
-* 🖼️ NASA Astronomy Picture of the Day
-* ⏱️ Focus timer
-* 📝 Quick notes and tasks
-* 🔖 Bookmarks for websites
-* 🎧 Different soundscapes
-* ⚙️ Some settings to change the look

-## 🌠 Why I made it

-I made AstroTab because I like space and wanted to make something that looks like a small space computer.

-I also wanted to learn more about React, APIs and making websites look better.

-## 🛠️ What I used

-* HTML
-* CSS
-* JavaScript
-* React
-* Vite
-* Canvas
-* Leaflet
-* NASA API
-* Open-Meteo API
-* Local Storage

-## 🌍 APIs I used

-I used some APIs to get information for the website.

-**NASA API**
-Used for getting the Astronomy Picture of the Day.

-**Open-Meteo**
-Used for getting weather information.

-**Leaflet**
-Used for the map and location part.

-## 💾 Saving Things

-AstroTab uses Local Storage, so things like tasks and bookmarks can stay saved in the browser.

-There is no login needed.

-## 🔮 Things I want to add later

-I might add:

-* More customization
-* More widgets
-* More space features
-* More sounds
-* More themes
-* Better mobile support

-## 🌌 Try AstroTab
+I wanted to make a new tab that looks cool but is also useful for normal things like searching, checking weather, making notes and using a timer.

+What can AstroTab do?

+- Real time clock
+- Search bar
+- Moving stars background
+- Weather information
+- Location information
+- Space and orbital information
+- NASA Astronomy Picture of the Day
+- Focus timer
+- Quick notes and tasks
+- Bookmarks
+- Different soundscapes
+- Settings for changing the look

+Why I made it

+I made AstroTab because I like space and wanted to make something that feels like a small space computer.

+I also wanted to learn more about React, APIs and web development.

+What I used

+- HTML
+- CSS
+- JavaScript
+- React
+- Vite
+- Canvas
+- Leaflet
+- NASA API
+- Open-Meteo API
+- Local Storage

+APIs

+NASA API is used for the Astronomy Picture of the Day.

+Open-Meteo is used for weather information.

+Leaflet is used for the map and location features.

+Saving things

+AstroTab uses Local Storage to save things like tasks and bookmarks in the browser.

+No login is required.

+Things I might add later

+- More customization
+- More widgets
+- More space features
+- More sounds
+- More themes
+- Better mobile support

+Try AstroTab

 You can try it here: